jendave/token-note-hover/README.md

 The `Token Note Hover` module displays the note of a hovered-over token in a tooltip.
 Links, images and scrolling in the tooltip are supported.

-The tooltip will not display while the token is being dragged.
+The tooltip will not display if the note is empty or while the token is being dragged.

 ### Supported Systems